vuejs-br/br.vuejs.org/src/v2/cookbook/form-validation.md

 </form>
 ```

-While the change here is small, note the `novalidate="true"` on top.
-This is important because the browser will attempt to validate the email address in the field when `type="email"`.
-Frankly it may make more sense to trust the browser in this case, but as we wanted an example with custom validation, we're disabling it.
-Here's the updated JavaScript.

 Embora a mudança seja pequena, perceba o `novalidate="true"` no início.
 Isso é importante pois o navegador irá se atentar para a validação do endereço de email quando o campo `type="email"`.
 Francamente, fará mais sentido confiar no navegador nesse caso, mas como queremos um exemplo com personalização customizada, iremos desabilitá-la.
 Aqui está o JavaScript atualizado.

 ``` js